wunderwuzzi23/blog/content/posts/2020/chrome-spy-remote-control.md

 A very powerful cookie stealing technique was described by *mangopdf* in 2018 with **"[Cookie Crimes](https://github.com/defaultnamehere/cookie_crimes)"**.
 Chrome offers a remote debugging feature that can be abused by adversaries and malware post-exploitation to steal cookies (doesn't need root permissions).
 Cookie Crimes is now also part of Metasploit - cool stuff!

-When I first saw this it was super useful right away during post-exploitation phase of red teaming ops (especially on macOS).
-I also started experimenting more with the **remote debugging features** of Chrome, with some rather scary outcomes - and there is probably a lot more to figure out.
+When I first saw this it was super useful right away during post-exploitation phase of red teaming ops on macOS to [Pass the Cookie](https://attack.mitre.org/techniques/T1506/).
+At that time I also started experimenting more with the **remote debugging features** of Chrome, with some rather scary outcomes - and there is probably a lot more to figure out.

 ## Automating and remote controlling Chrome